 Internal Rate of Return

-Onyx Solar® has developed a new generation of coloured semi-transparent photovoltaic glass, encompassing a wide spectrum of shades, while maintaining the same efficiency as colourless photovoltaic glass.
+Onyx Solar has developed a new generation of coloured semi-transparent phtovoltaic glass, encompassing a wide range of shades from light to dark colours, while maintaining the same benefits as colourless photovoltaic glass.

 "The choice of using photovoltaic glass, which produces clean energy from the sun, is witness to a change of attitude in the government and to Dubai’s approach to sustainability".

 "The Dubai Frame features a sustainable structure, simple to build and maintain, and with incomparable aesthetic value.
-Dubai is a city replete with emblematic buildings, so instead of adding one more, we set ourselves the task of framing them”.
+Dubai is a city full of emblematic buildings, so instead of adding one more, we set ourselves the task of framing them”.

 Abdullah Raffia, Dubai government engineering and planning